wmcbrine/hmeforpython/README.txt

 bugs in its HME engine under certain conditions, where the text disappears from the menus (outside HME), or the entire machine locks up.
 As a result, the "animate" and "effects" demos now have code to keep them from running in that environment.
-You can see the same effects with the original versions from the Java SDK.
+You can see the same bugs with the original versions from the Java SDK.